lele120/products-service/README.md

 # Products Service

 A high-performance RESTful API service for managing products in e-commerce platforms, built with NestJS, TypeScript, and Sequelize ORM.
-Supports both PostgreSQL and MySQL databases with optimized queries for large-scale operations.
+Supports MySQL database with optimized queries for large-scale operations.

 ## Features